The student and non-student submission date for proposals has now passed for SGLC 2020.

 All received proposals will be reviewed by two separate cohorts for accuracy and compliance with SGLC 2020 theme and conference aims.

 A standard SGLC PowerPoint presentation will be provided to all accepted presenters.

 As a student, is there any support for developing my session?

 Students who are interested in presenting at the conference and would like to further develop their conference presentation skills can apply to our Mentorship Programme, which will assist students in delivering a successful and meaningful session.

 The non-student submission deadline is now closed.
 We aim to confirm all non-student presenters by the end of January 2020, prior to early-bird registration ending.

-The student submission deadline for proposal forms is Friday, February 14, 2020.
+The student submission deadline is now closed.
 We aim to confirm student presenters by February 27, 2020.
 Interested students are recommended to register prior to January 31, 2020 to benefit from early-bird pricing.